Neuroszima/QPolandGlobalHackaton_2024_submission/README.md

 ## High level project overview

-In short, visualization package is responsible for running the game visuals and updating representation of the board for the player to see, as well as handling clicking buttons (like 'Play again') + showing quantum states with probabilities.
+In short, game_visualization package is responsible for running the game visuals and updating representation of the board for the player to see, as well as handling clicking buttons (like 'Play again') + showing quantum states with probabilities.
 These probabilities are shown as "predictions of all the bot moves" from last turn.
 You can also see in orange, which move did the bot decide to take, both at "quantum probabilities" sidebar, and on the board.